Helpful-Places/dtpr/app/content/dtpr/categories/en/purpose.md

 ---
 name: Purpose
-headline: Purpose of this technology
+headline: Purpose of this technology (testing)
 id: purpose
 ---